Insolvency & Restructuring

 Our expert Insolvency Team includes 4 Accredited Specialists in Commercial Litigation, making us one of the most recognised teams in New South Wales.

 “I would like to thank you and your team for assisting myself and Andrew with the restructure.
+You amazed us with your energy and knowledge, you are a champion.

-After working with others it is refreshing to have you on our side.
 Thanks also from all our staff for assisting in securing their future.”

 Paul Barwick